 - Research health insurance options.

-- Consider part time work as an option to transition to retirement.
+- Part time work as an option to transition to retirement.

 - Consider what’s best for the boys / family.